kodarn/Sparsnas/README.md

 <img src="https://greatscottgadgets.com/images/h1-preliminary1-445.jpeg" width="30%"><img src="https://airspy.com/wp-content/uploads/2016/04/airspy_board_right.png" width="24%"><img src="https://www.rtl-sdr.com/wp-content/uploads/2013/04/main_dongleonly_site2.jpg" width="19%">

 Second, you need some software to record the signal.
 You will find alternatives ranging from simple commandline apps to more advanced guis.
-The Ikea Sparsnäs sends a signal on the 868 MHz band, and here are a few alternatives to record which you can use.
+Here are a few alternatives you can use.
+The Ikea Sparsnäs sends a signal on the 868 MHz band:

 ```
 rtl_sdr -f 868000000 -s 1024000 -g 40 - > outfile.cu8